This article looks at the pros and cons of active and passive investing so you can determine what role these strategies should play in your portfolio.

 The Role of Active and Passive Funds in Your Portfolio

 Once you choose an appropriate mix of investments for your portfolio, take a long-term perspective.
 Be disciplined.
-Don’t make emotional decisions based on short-term ups and downs of the market.
+Avoid emotional decisions based on short-term ups and downs of the market.

-Balance the expenses charged by actively managed funds against the value which fund managers bring to the selection of securities and potential achievement of higher overall returns.
+Balance the expenses charged by actively managed funds against the value that fund managers bring to the selection of securities and potential achievement of higher overall returns.